michaelkolesidis/emoji-minesweeper/README.md

 You can use the level buttons 1️⃣2️⃣3️⃣ to switch between levels.
 You can also use the *keyboard keys 1,2 and 3*.

 The game features five themes with different emoji sets to choose from.
 Apart from the classic mine theme 💣 and the peaceful and relaxing flower theme 🌺, you can find a mushroom theme 🍄, a bear theme 🐻 and a sea theme 🐙.
 You can use the theme button 💣/🌺/🍄/🐻/🐙 to switch between themes, or use the *left and right arrows* on your keyboard.
+These are the rest of the themes:

 ![Win mushroom](./screenshots/win_mushroom.png)

+The mushroom theme.

 ![Win bear](./screenshots/win_bear.png)

+The bear theme.

 ![Win octopus](./screenshots/win_octopus.png)

-These are the rest of the themes.
+And the sea (octopus) theme.
 I bet you can't decide which one to pick!
 Your level and theme preferences are saved in your computer, so your next game always starts with the lastly used configuration.

 ![New Record](./screenshots/help.png)